bitnami/charts/bitnami/chainloop/README.md

 | `dex.pdb.minAvailable`                                  | Minimum number/percentage of pods that should remain scheduled                                                                                                                                                            | `""`                                                                                     |
 | `dex.pdb.maxUnavailable`                                | Maximum number/percentage of pods that may be made unavailable.
 Defaults to `1` if both `dex.pdb.minAvailable` and `dex.pdb.maxUnavailable` are empty.                                                                    | `""`                                                                                     |

+## Upgrading

+### To 1.0.0

+This major changes default mode from Standard mode to Development mode.
+This way the chart should not need any default values when running `helm install`, but adding the value `development=false` would be required if willing to use the standard mode.

 ## License

 Copyright &copy; 2023 The Chainloop Authors